-The Duwamish Shipyard, located in Seattle, Washington, was one of the largest shipbuilding sites in the United States.
-The shipyard focused on repairing vessels and related equipment.
-Throughout numerous years, Duwamish Shipyard used asbestos in numerous products, putting a multitude of workers at risk of developing toxic illnesses, such as asbestos-related lung cancer and malignant mesothelioma.
+The Duwamish Shipyard, located in Seattle, Washington, was one of the largest shipbuilding sites in the nation.
+It focused on repairing vessels and related equipment.
+Throughout numerous years, Duwamish Shipyard used asbestos in numerous products, putting a multitude of workers at risk of developing toxic, fatal diseases.

 Duwamish Shipyard Asbestos Exposure